martinwheatman/JusTalk/README.md

-# Just Talk - A Vocal Web Driver
+# JusTalk - A Vocal Web Driver

 Just Talk is an *experimental* keyword interpreter which is directed at Web intereaction.
 These keywords help the user invoke the actions of a browser.